LNG Canada: Construction

-The second phase is the construction of an $18-billion gas liquefaction and storage plant in the port of Kitimat, B.C., with two liquefaction 'trains' where the natural gas will be cooled to reach its liquid state, then be stored waiting for ships to transport it to Asian markets.
+The second phase is the construction of an $18 billion gas liquefaction and storage plant in the port of Kitimat, B.C., with two liquefaction 'trains' where the natural gas will be cooled to reach its liquid state, then be stored waiting for ships to transport it to Asian markets.

-A new terminal for LNG carrier ships will be built at the port of Kitimat, B.C., connected to the LNG Canada liquefaction and storage plant.
+A new terminal for LNG carrier ships will be built at the port of Kitimat, connected to the LNG Canada liquefaction and storage plant.

 LNG carrier ships will sail up and down the Douglas Channel, to and from the port of Kitimat, to load LNG and sail to overseas destinations, mainly in Asia.
 Such ships may be owned and operated by some of the LNG Canada partners, or by their LNG purchasing clients, or they may be time-chartered from specialized independent ship owners and operators of such specialized ships.

 A potential controversy in connection with this large construction project is the level of customs duties that will be applied by Canada on any import of foreign manufactured steel modules, especially from China.

+Operation

+The plant produced its first LNG and shipped its first cargo in June 2025, and had shipped over 20 cargos when the second train started operating in November 2025.

 Environmental impact

 As for any energy mining, transportation, storage and export project of this magnitude, there are numerous potential impacts on the atmosphere, on land, and at sea, which have started to be debated both within Kitimat and British Columbia, as well as in Canada at large.
-The LNG project is set to be the largest point source of pollution in British Columbia, and, according to The Narwhal, the first phase of the project will emit four megatonnes of GHG emissions annually, equivalent to putting 856,531 cars on the road.
+The LNG project is set to be the largest point source of pollution in British Columbia, and, according to The Narwhal, the first phase of the project will emit four megatonnes of greenhouse gas (GHG) emissions annually, equivalent to putting 856,531 cars on the road.
 The additional pollution is expected to make it much more difficult for British Columbia to meet its legislated targets for greenhouse gas reduction.

-Through a combination of energy efficient natural gas turbines and renewable electricity from BC Hydro, the project is expected to emit less than half the greenhouse gas emissions of the average LNG facility currently in operation worldwide, and is being called "best in class."
+Through a combination of energy efficient natural gas turbines and renewable electricity from BC Hydro, the project is expected to emit less than half the GHG emissions of the average LNG facility currently in operation worldwide, and is being called "best in class."
 As reported by JWN Energy: "Canadian LNG operations will be well below the global emissions average of 0.26 to 0.35 tonnes of CO2 equivalent per tonne of LNG produced.
 LNG Canada, currently under construction at Kitimat, B.C., is being designed for 0.15 tonnes of CO2 equivalent per tonne per tonne of LNG."

 LNG Canada received its Environmental Assessment Certificate in June 2015 following three years of community consultation and studies.
 LNG Canada is required to monitor and report the local effects of its activities over the life of the project.